AntonC9018/Dungeon-Hopper/lib/chains/README.md

 -- event.propagate = true
 ```

+A chain's handler may not merely check something, but also perform any action and update the event according to the results of that action.
+Believe me, these things are immensely useful!

 ## Stop condition

 One more thing, the stop condition may be programmed as a function.
 The `Chain.checkPropagate` you've seen previously is actually just a simple function.
 Here's how it's defined.